jamesukiyo/learning-notes/Learn JavaScript - Beginner.md

 Data types, basic arithmetic operators, variables and basic projects.
 ### 2. Conditionals

-If, if...else, else statements, comparison operators and logical operators.
+If, if...else, else statements, comparison operators, logical operators, truthy and falsy, ternary operators and more basic projects.

 ---
 ---